Wen Ho Lee: Indictment, imprisonment and release

 The Department of Justice constructed its case around the only real evidence of malfeasance, the downloading of the restricted information.
 It ultimately employed an unusual strategy of trying to prove that in addition to illegally handling information, Dr. Lee had an "intent to injure" the United States by denying it the exclusivity of the nuclear information.
 Lee was indicted on 59 counts, 39 of which were for mishandling information under the Atomic Energy Act of 1954, and 20 of which were for lesser violations of the Espionage Act.
 (The original Atomic Energy Act, also known as the McMahon Act, was passed in response to the case of Cambridge physicist Alan Nunn May after he confessed to giving Manhattan Project secrets to the USSR.)
 Janet Reno confirmed with CIA Director George Tenet and FBI Director Louis Freeh that if the presiding judge rules that the government must reveal in open court what specifically was on the tapes, the prosecution would have to plea out the case or risk jeopardizing state secrets.

 Dr. Lee spent nine months incarcerated in solitary confinement with limited access to family.
 His treatment, which included constant shackling, was inconsistent with treatment of other prisoners at the Santa Fe County detention facility, and became a source of great controversy for the DOJ.
 In September 2000, Judge Parker ruled that the government was required to disclose the information on the tapes.
 According to Louis Freeh and Janet Reno, they were left with no option but to plea out Dr. Lee in order to find out where the missing tapes were, and not risk sensitive government information by bringing it to trial.
-Dr. Lee was freed, and at plea he admitted to having made copies of the tapes which he later destroyed, according to his book My Country Versus Me, and other sources.
+Dr. Lee was freed, and at plea admitted to having made copies of the tapes which he later destroyed, according to his book My Country Versus Me, and other sources.

 Lee pleaded guilty to one felony count of illegal "retention" of "national defense information".
 In return, the government released him from jail and dropped the other 58 counts against him.
 Judge Parker apologized to Dr. Lee for the unfair manner in which he was treated.
 The judge also regretted being misled by the executive branch into ordering Dr. Lee's detention, stating that he was led astray by the Department of Justice, by its FBI, and by its United States attorney.
 He formally denounced the government for abuse of power in its prosecution of the case.
 Later, President Bill Clinton remarked that he had been "troubled" by the way Dr. Lee was treated.